datacarpentry/semester-biology/exercises/Vectors-shrub-volume-vectors-R.md

 5. A vector of the heights of the first 5 shrubs (using `[]`).
 6. A vector of the volumes of the first 3 shrubs (using `[]`).

-*Optional Challenge*: A vector of the volumes of the last 5 shrubs with the code written so that it will return the last 5 values regardless of the length of the vector (i.e., it will give the last 5 values if their are 10, 20, or 50 individuals).
+*Optional Challenge*: A vector of the volumes of the last 5 shrubs with the code written so that it will return the last 5 values regardless of the length of the vector (i.e., it will give the last 5 values if there are 10, 20, or 50 individuals).